UniversalScheduleStandard/UniversalScheduleStandard/README.md

 }
 ```

 Each calendar object may contain a number of events.
-The `events` array is made up of event objects, which are contructed as follows:
+The `events` array is made up of event objects, which are constructed as follows:

 ```
 {